tgirod/gocam/README.md

-Gocam aims to produce Gcode from DXF files in order to pilot a CNC router.
+Gocam is a tool to produce Gcode from DXF files in order to pilot a CNC router.
 It is inspired by [bCNC](https://github.com/vlachoudis/bCNC/) and aims to work with simple 2.5D models. **This is a very long-term goal**.
 Right now all it does is converting a DXF file to Gcode.

 # TODO

 - splines
 - piecewise linear approximation
 - better UI with options on the commandline

+# 2018-08-07

+Rewrote a good part of the program.
+It should behave the same, but maybe faster.

 # 2018-02-27